docker/docs/content/engine/swarm/services.md

 You can configure the following options for the runtime environment in the
 container:

-* environment variables using the `--env` flag
+* Environment variables using the `--env` flag
-* the working directory inside the container using the `--workdir` flag
+* The working directory inside the container using the `--workdir` flag
-* the username or UID using the `--user` flag
+* The username or UID using the `--user` flag

 The following service's containers have an environment variable `$MYVAR` set to `myvalue`, run from the `/tmp/` directory, and run as the